wanghalan/dspg22/_pages/product-innovation.md

 - Encourages research reproducibility

 ## Limitations and Future Works
-(Other challenges here)
 - Advertising incoporated in article text
   - Sumy ignores text with links in it
 - Junk text from form fields
-- Write about how severity is difficult
+- Severity 2 is difficult and not sustainable
-- Write about sometimes needing to use VPN to not get black-listed by websites
+- Black-listed by the website
 - Searching for a way to compare with a ground-truth metric

 ## Team
-(add face pictures)
 - Alan Wang (ahw9f@virginia.edu)
 - Steve Zhou (wz8ry@virginia.edu)
 - Neil Kattampallil (nak3t@virginia.edu)